lbdl/Xcode_File_Templates/README.md

 Considerations
 --------------

 The name of the template file is important, Bob McCune uses `___FILEBASENAME___.m` in the case of his custom GHUnit tests.
-This did not work for me, examination of Apples templates files led me to use the `___VARIABLE_xxx___Spec.m` as the base template file (in this case `xxx` is `productName` in the  `<key>Options</key>` array and to remove the `MainTemplateFile` key.
+This did not work for me, examination of Apple's template files led me to use the `___VARIABLE_xxx___Spec.m` as the base template file (in this case `xxx` is `productName` in the  `<key>Options</key>` array) and to remove the `MainTemplateFile` key.
 I assume this key is redundant if there is only one template file to be considered.

 I could not find a way of creating an autocomplete field that populates with the classes in the project.
+If you can then please do create a pull request.

 **NOTE** The template paths may well change at the whim of Apple.
 So far the local directory ~/Library/Developer/Xcode/Templates/ seems a pretty reliable place for custom templates.

-**Further** If you need to change licenses etc then there is a good project that deals with this by [royclarkson](https://github.com/royclarkson/xcode-templates)
+**Further** If you need to change licenses etc then there is a good project that deals with this by [Roy Clarkson](https://github.com/royclarkson/xcode-templates)